0xM1cx/Obsidian-Notes/Cybersecurity/Linux4BlueTeam.md

 **/mnt Directory**

 The /mnt directory is the directory where the temporarily mounted file systems are located.
-Another way to define this directory is that it is used as the temporary mount points for mounting storage devices, such as CDROMs, floppy disks and USB key drives.
+Another way to define this directory is that is used as the temporary mount points for mounting storage devices, such as CDROMs, floppy disks and USB key drives.

 ###### Difference between /media and /mnt
 The new standard is that /media is where the system mount removable media, and /mnt is for you to mount things manually.